On Almost Regular Mappings: Introduction

-Metric regularity, linear openness, and Aubin/pseudo-Lipschitz property of the inverse of a~given set-valued mapping are three \emph{equivalent} properties playing a fundamental role in modern variational analysis and have been broadly covered in several monographs \cite{AubinFrankowskaBook, BorweinZhuBook, DontchevBook, IoffeBook, MordukhovichBook, PenotBook}.
-We focus on a weaker version of the second mentioned property called almost openness with a linear rate.
+We focus on a weaker version of the second mentioned property called \emph{almost openness with a linear rate} guaranteeing that there is a $u \in X$ such the distance $\dist(y, F(u))$, often called a \emph{residual}, is arbitrarily small and the inverse $F^{-1}$ of $F$ verifies a kind of Lipschitz continuity, that is, \eqref{eqInclusion} admits an approximate solution and the distance between $u$ and the solution set can be estimated by a~multiple of the residual.
 In the third section, we define an abstract concept of the almost openness with a linear rate relative to a fixed set, introduce the remaining two notions corresponding to metric regularity and a certain continuity property of the inverse, and prove their equivalence.
 In this way, we cover not only the approximate version of full metric regularity but also of two important and distinct weaker concepts called metric semiregularity and subregularity.
 In the spirit of \cite{IoffeBook}, we call them simply \emph{almost (semi/sub)regularity} while the triad(s) of stronger properties we call \emph{(semi/sub)regularity}.

-Regularity statements for a set-valued mapping $F: X \rightrightarrows Y$ from a metric space $(X,d)$ into another metric space $(Y, \varrho)$ are usually proved in the following two settings: \begin{itemize} \item[(S$_1$)] the graph of $F$ is (locally) complete; \item[(S$_2$)] the domain space $X$ is complete and the graph of $F$ is (locally) closed. \end{itemize} For example, $(S_1)$ occurs when both the domain space and the target space are complete and the graph of $F$ is closed in $X \times Y$, which often can be assumed, without any loss of generality, by using \cite[Proposition 2.40]{IoffeBook} provided that all the assumptions translate to the completions of the spaces and the graph.
-This can be a demanding task.
-Ioffe's regularity criteria provide transparent proofs of regularity statements from the literature, e.g., see \cite{FP1987, IoffeBook, CF15}.
+Ioffe's criteria provide transparent proofs of regularity statements from the literature, e.g., see \cite{FP1987, IoffeBook, CF15}.
 Theorem~\ref{thmEkelandWeakMetric} implies the following example of such a statement, which can be traced back to \cite{FP1987}:

 \begin{proposition} Let $(X,d)$ be a complete metric space and $(Y,\varrho)$ be a metric space.
 Consider $c > 0$ and $r > 0$, a point $\bar x\in X$, and a continuous mapping $g: X\to Y$ defined on the whole $X$.
 Assume that for each $u \in \ball_X(\bar{x},r)$ and each $y \in \ball_Y(g(\bar{x}),cr)$, with $0 < \varrho(g(u),y) < cr$, there is a point $u'\in X$ satisfying